 ##EXCLUSIVE INTERVIEW WITH THE “GODFATHER OF THE BRITISH BLUES” ON HIS 85th ANNIVERSARY TOUR

 John Mayall (OBE) is a musical legend on both sides of the Atlantic.
 Born in Macclesfield in 1933 he was married with children, an art designer and part-time musician in the 1950s.
 By the early 1960s, the live blues scene was starting to grow in Britain.
 Catalyst Alexis Korner persuaded Mayall to move down to London, which enabled John to turn his music into a full-time job from 1963 onwards as a singer, composer, guitarist, keyboardist and harmonica player.
 He has been touring ever since.
 A natural mentor & leader, musicians who went on to play in Cream, Fleetwood Mac and The Rolling Stones were all formed in Mayall’s ‘Bluesbreakers’ band.
 John Mayall has recorded almost 70 studio and live albums over the years.
-His current band will be touring Spain in October to promote his latest album, ‘Nobody Told Me.’
+His current band toured Spain recently to promote his latest album, ‘Nobody Told Me.’

 Did it have any effect on you living through both the beatnik scene of the 50s and the hippie scene of the late 60s/early 70s?
 I didn’t bother with it.
 I kept apart from it.
 I was doing my own thing and just staying true to myself.

 What did you learn from doing military service in England & Korea?
 For my generation, it was obligatory to do your military service for your country.
 Looking back, I suppose it did have some sort of meaning.
 At the time, you just put up with it and looked forward to it all ending and going back to being a civilian.

 What first got you interested in music?
 It was my father’s hobby.
 He had a great jazz collection of 78s.
 I got interested in jazz and blues way before I was posted abroad.